-- 4) The invited peers register with the Chord-Admin. - 5) Once there are enough peers to conduct the experiment, the Chord-Admin distributes the individual configuration files to the corresponding peers.
-Each configuration file contains information about how long the emulation is running and when a peer should join or leave the overlay. - 6) After having distributed the configuration files, the Chord-Admin sends a starting signal to all participating peers.
-This way the accuracy of the time synchronization is roughly in the order of one overlay hop, which is sufficient for the kind of statistics we are interested in. - In the final step the Chord-Admin automatically collects all log files from the participating peers and prepares them for evaluation.
+- 6. After having distributed the configuration files, the Chord-Admin sends a starting signal to all participating peers.
+This way the accuracy of the time synchronization is roughly in the order of one overlay hop, which is sufficient for the kind of statistics we are interested in. - 7.
+In the final step the Chord-Admin automatically collects all log files from the participating peers and prepares them for evaluation.

 A typical disadvantage of distributed prototype studies is the lack of a global view of the system.
 We therefore implemented two different possibilities to generate a global snapshot.
 In the first approach, all participating peers write their current state to a log file at the predetermined times.
-However, due to high load and other problems on some of the PlanetLab machines it is difficult to verify whether all log files were written at approximately the same time.
+However, due to high load and other problems on some of the PlanetLab machines it is difficult to verify if all log files were written at approximately the same time.
 Therefore in the second approach the Chord-Admin queries all participating peers in parallel at the given time in order to generate a global snapshot.
 While this approach does clearly not scale, it sufficed for the size of our emulations.
-A practical algorithm to generate snapshots of larger scale overlays can be found in [28].
+A practical algorithm to generate snapshots of larger scale overlays can be found in [27].